adamtwright7/adamtwright7.github.io/pythonGame/README.md

 - Cool can be used to run away in the big battle.

 That's all you need to know to jump in.
 Good hunting.

+### **Replit.**

+Want to jump in now?
+Hit "Run" on the live [Replit](https://replit.com/@adamtwright7/MotW-Terminal-Game#main.py) and follow the instructions in the console.
+Close the sidebar (hide files) and maximize the console for the best experience.